$1.28 Earnings Per Share Expected for Chemung Financial Co. (NASDAQ:CHMG) This Quarter

-Wall Street brokerages predict that Chemung Financial Co.
-(NASDAQ:CHMG) will announce earnings of $1.28 per share for the current fiscal quarter, according to Zacks Investment Research.
+Equities research analysts forecast that Chemung Financial Co.
+(NASDAQ:CHMG) will report earnings of $1.28 per share for the current fiscal quarter, according to Zacks.
 Two analysts have provided estimates for Chemung Financial’s earnings.
 The lowest EPS estimate is $1.25 and the highest is $1.30.
-Chemung Financial posted earnings per share of $1.11 during the same quarter last year, which indicates a positive year-over-year growth rate of 15.3%.
-The business is scheduled to announce its next earnings report on Friday, January 28th.
+Chemung Financial reported earnings of $1.11 per share during the same quarter last year, which would indicate a positive year-over-year growth rate of 15.3%.
+The company is expected to report its next quarterly earnings report on Friday, January 28th.

-On average, analysts expect that Chemung Financial will report full-year earnings of $5.44 per share for the current fiscal year, with EPS estimates ranging from $5.37 to $5.51.
-For the next fiscal year, analysts forecast that the business will post earnings of $4.48 per share, with EPS estimates ranging from $4.30 to $4.65.
-Zacks Investment Research’s earnings per share averages are a mean average based on a survey of research analysts that follow Chemung Financial.
+On average, analysts expect that Chemung Financial will report full-year earnings of $5.44 per share for the current year, with EPS estimates ranging from $5.37 to $5.51.
+For the next year, analysts expect that the business will post earnings of $4.48 per share, with EPS estimates ranging from $4.30 to $4.65.
+Zacks’ earnings per share averages are an average based on a survey of research analysts that cover Chemung Financial.

-Chemung Financial (NASDAQ:CHMG) last released its earnings results on Wednesday, October 20th.
-The bank reported $1.42 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.19 by $0.23.
+Chemung Financial (NASDAQ:CHMG) last announced its quarterly earnings data on Wednesday, October 20th.
+The bank reported $1.42 earnings per share for the quarter, beating the consensus estimate of $1.19 by $0.23.
 Chemung Financial had a net margin of 27.18% and a return on equity of 12.53%.
-The business had revenue of $22.80 million during the quarter, compared to analyst estimates of $21.44 million.
+The firm had revenue of $22.80 million for the quarter, compared to analyst estimates of $21.44 million.

+Several large investors have recently bought and sold shares of the company.
+Commonwealth Equity Services LLC increased its position in shares of Chemung Financial by 13.9% during the second quarter.
+Commonwealth Equity Services LLC now owns 8,478 shares of the bank’s stock worth $375,000 after acquiring an additional 1,034 shares in the last quarter.
+Alliancebernstein L.P. grew its position in Chemung Financial by 2.4% in the 2nd quarter.
+Alliancebernstein L.P. now owns 48,711 shares of the bank’s stock worth $2,158,000 after purchasing an additional 1,146 shares in the last quarter.
+O Shaughnessy Asset Management LLC grew its position in Chemung Financial by 5,426.7% in the 2nd quarter.
+O Shaughnessy Asset Management LLC now owns 1,658 shares of the bank’s stock worth $73,000 after purchasing an additional 1,628 shares in the last quarter.
+LSV Asset Management grew its position in Chemung Financial by 12.9% in the 2nd quarter.
+LSV Asset Management now owns 27,050 shares of the bank’s stock worth $1,198,000 after purchasing an additional 3,094 shares in the last quarter.
+Finally, Marshall Wace LLP bought a new stake in Chemung Financial in the 1st quarter worth about $185,000.
+35.93% of the stock is owned by institutional investors.

-The business also recently declared a quarterly dividend, which will be paid on Monday, January 3rd.
-Investors of record on Monday, December 20th will be issued a dividend of $0.31 per share.
-This represents a $1.24 annualized dividend and a dividend yield of 2.72%.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, January 3rd.
+Stockholders of record on Monday, December 20th will be given a dividend of $0.31 per share.
+This represents a $1.24 annualized dividend and a dividend yield of 2.80%.
 The ex-dividend date of this dividend is Friday, December 17th.
-Chemung Financial’s dividend payout ratio is presently 23.09%.
+Chemung Financial’s payout ratio is presently 23.09%.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-Marshall Wace LLP purchased a new position in shares of Chemung Financial in the first quarter valued at $185,000.
-Alliancebernstein L.P. boosted its stake in Chemung Financial by 2.4% in the 2nd quarter.
-Alliancebernstein L.P. now owns 48,711 shares of the bank’s stock worth $2,158,000 after buying an additional 1,146 shares during the last quarter.
-LSV Asset Management boosted its stake in Chemung Financial by 12.9% in the 2nd quarter.
-LSV Asset Management now owns 27,050 shares of the bank’s stock worth $1,198,000 after buying an additional 3,094 shares during the last quarter.
-Creative Planning acquired a new position in shares of Chemung Financial in the 2nd quarter valued at about $258,000.
-Finally, FJ Capital Management LLC lifted its stake in shares of Chemung Financial by 1,313.9% in the 2nd quarter.
-FJ Capital Management LLC now owns 345,000 shares of the bank’s stock valued at $15,285,000 after purchasing an additional 320,600 shares in the last quarter.
-35.93% of the stock is owned by institutional investors.

 About Chemung Financial